nkaleigh/ChromeMomentum/README.md

 ### Node.js

 Node is a server language that uses javascript as its base.
 This boilerplate sets up some basic functionality for a server, including CORS, body parser, and massive.
-CORS and body parser handle formatingn your http requests and massive is a way to connect to your database.
+CORS and body parser handle formating your http requests and massive is a way to connect to your database.
 There are sections ready to go for adding in other features when you need them.